-The Wastewater Utility has a large number of varied assets, including water mains, water valves, reservoirs, sewer collection systems, storm drains, and the Water Pollution Control Plant (WPCP).
-A Strategic Infrastructure Plan (SIP) for replacement or rehabilitation of the WPCP has been completed.
-To provide funding for recommendations from the SIP, a project to provide up to full replacement of the WPCP is included in the long-term financial plan.
+The Wastewater Utility has a large number of varied assets, including water mains, water valves, reservoirs, sewer collection systems, storm drains, and the Water Pollution Control Plant (WPCP.)
+A Strategic Infrastructure Plan (SIP) for the WPCP is currently underway.
+To provide funding for the types of recommendations anticipated from the SIP, a project to provide up to full replacement of the WPCP is included in the long-term financial plan.

 Capital Projects.
-The majority of the capital projects related to wastewater management deal with storm drainage and sewer improvements related to development or regulatory compliance.
+There are 9 capital projects that relate to wastewater management.
+The majority of the projects deal with storm drainage and sewer improvements related to development, while others deal with improvements at the Power Generation